Eppie-io/Eppie-CLI/README.md

 You might find Eppie-CLI interesting if

 - You would like to contribute to Eppie development (yay! &#128077;)
 - You want a CLI for your SMTP email.
-Eppie can be used as a conventional email client with Gmail, Microsoft Outlook etc. It can also work with ProtonMail.
+Eppie can be used as a conventional email client with Gmail, Microsoft Outlook etc. It can also work with Proton Mail.
 - You want to be the first to try our p2p email, as soon as it's ready

 In any case you are very welcome to fork, build and explore this module to your heart's content (see instructions below).